-The purpose and goal of any social organization is to accomplish its targets efficiently and effectively through available human and material resources to keep its operational cost minimum.
-Though, without material resources, we cannot realize this dreams, however, human element is the most significant of all.
+The purpose and goal of any social organization are to accomplish its targets efficiently and effectively through available human and material resources to keep its operational cost minimum.
+Though without material resources, we cannot realize these dreams, however, the human element is the most significant of all.

-The Saudi ministry of health is passing through structural, functional and operational reforms and transformation under the Saudi vision 2030 and NTP 2020 with the aim to ensure and provide international standards in quality of care by reducing on one hand the burden on government finances through public private partnership and Saudization on the other.
+The Saudi ministry of health is passing through structural, functional and operational reforms and transformation under the Saudi vision 2030 and NTP 2020 with the aim to ensure and provide international standards in quality of care by reducing, on one hand, the burden on government finances through public-private partnership and Saudization on the other.

-Since, Saudi healthcare system is dominantly managed by the ministry of health, therefore, need of the hour is to restructure and redesign the entire human resources policies and personnel functions.
+Since the Saudi healthcare system is dominantly managed by the ministry of health, therefore, the need of the hour is to restructure and redesign the entire human resources policies and personnel functions.

-Generalists and specialist are the two pillars of the healthcare system, however, this study has found that the role of specialists of health administration is played down by the generalists, who are holding senior positions at the moment.
-This study has further investigated the factors which are impeding the specialist's promotion to the high positions and it has been identified that government's human resource policies, organizational, managerial and human factors are considered as the main bottlenecks.
-Further, this study has identified that language barrier is causing poor learning, therefore the graduates produced by health science colleges falls below the standard, so ministry of health could not afford assign them key positions.
+Generalists and specialists are the two pillars of the healthcare system, however, this study has found that the role of specialists of health administration is played down by the generalists, who are holding senior positions at the moment.
+This study has further investigated the factors which are impeding the specialist's promotion to the high positions and it has been identified that the government's human resource policies, organizational, managerial and human factors are considered as the main bottlenecks.
+Further, this study has identified that the language barrier is causing poor learning, therefore the graduates produced by health science colleges fall below the standard, so the ministry of health could not afford to assign them key positions.